WDI-SEA/RESTful-API-planning/README.md

 Notice that the one URL that deviates from the users chart is `POST`ing a new blog, since a relationship is involved.
 A blog cannot be made without a user being involved, which is why this is the only way to create a new blog.

 What about retrieving all of a single users blogs?
-It is present state, `GET /users/:user_id`, could serve this purpose; sending all of the user data to display including their blogs, but depending on how your API needed to serve data, it would make sense in some circumstances to have a `POST /users/:user_id/blogs` to retrieve all of the blog made by the user with an id of `:user_id`.
+In its present state, `GET /users/:user_id`, could serve this purpose; sending all of the user data to display including their blogs, but depending on how your API needed to serve data, it would make sense in some circumstances to have a `GET /users/:user_id/blogs` to retrieve all of the blog made by the user with an id of `:user_id`.
 The purpose of `REST` is to uniformly describe actions taken on resources, not strictly dictate the structure of an `API`.

 Sometimes a _URL_ with more than one variadic route parameter is referred to as a _Compound Url_.
 </details>